Goal setting – is it necessary?

 Goals motivate and inspire

-To live without direction may be fun in the short-term, nevertheless, in the long-term, we are wired for the need of purpose and direction.
+To live without direction may be fun in the short-term, nevertheless, in the long-term, we are wired for the need for purpose and direction.
 Goals give a sense of direction and purpose to life.

 Often without realizing it, we allow others to set our direction for us.
 Furthermore many jobs are taken because we are pointed in that direction by family or friends.